Udbhav9628/react-native-highlight-tooltip/README.md

 React Native Highlight Tooltip let's you highlights specific UI components by simply taking a reference (ref) of the component.

+Please Note: This package might not work as expected with some components like `FlatList`, `SectionList`, and others due to their unique rendering behaviors.
+To ensure proper highlighting, wrap these components in a View and provide the reference (ref) of the `View` instead.

 ### Table of Contents

   - [Installation](#installation)